 This is perhaps the most complicated (and fun) way to say hello in Italian.
 And why is that?
 Let’s analyze this expression:

 - si rivede, is to be seen again (literally: one sees again)

 Rivede is a conjugation of rivedere, to see again.

-This expression is especially useful for that friend who’s prone to ghosting and just disappears and doesn’t reply to any of your WhatsApp messages, only to suddenly reappear when you least expect them to.
+This phrase is especially useful for that friend who tends to ghost, disappearing and not responding to any of your WhatsApp messages, only to suddenly reappear when you least expect it.
 What a surprise!

-Say hello to them with this expression and they’ll be surely impressed.
+Greet them with this expression and they’re sure to be impressed.

-This is the equivalent of the English Hey there, with là being there.
+This is the equivalent of the English Hey there, with là meaning there.

-You shouldn’t be using this to say hello in Italian to people you have to show some respect to.
+You should not use this to say hello in Italian to people you need to show some respect to.

-You’ll often hear younger people and teens greeting with this.
-More often than not they will be boys and young men, as women don’t use this greeting as much.
+You’ll often hear younger people and teenagers using this greeting.
+More often than not, it will be boys and young men, as women don’t use this greeting as often.